 For gamers and average pc users alike, it can be a difficult to find the right monitor set up to maximize efficiency and also suit all of your needs.
-Just about everyone knows that one monitor is no longer going to cut it, but choosing between getting an outstanding UltraWide gaming monitor, or a couple of 4K monitor’s to turn your setup into a dual screen set up, can be difficult.
+Just about everyone knows that one monitor is no longer going to cut it, but choosing between getting a 144hz monitor for gaming, or a couple of 4K monitor’s to turn your setup into a dual screen set up, can be difficult.
 Lots of people have personal preferences when it comes to monitor setups, and though friendly advice can help you make an informed decision, you ultimately need to know all the facts to be able to decide what works best for you!

 Dual Monitor Setup

 One of the easiest deciders on whether to get dual monitor vs ultrawide, is price.
 Usually, if you’re looking into a large monitor setup, it’s likely that this is not your first setup, and chances are you already own a monitor.
 So the benefits of dual monitors are obvious, even if two regular monitors are the same as the ultrawide monitor setup, chances are you already own one monitor.

 Going for a Dual Monitor setup, why not grab two of the best 240Hz monitors for gaming in 2020?

 If you’re looking to get two new monitors though, dual curved monitors are a great idea.
 They create an immersive viewing experience for users and also help the user more easily view smaller data on the edge of the screens.
 If you prefer the classic flat monitor, there are plenty of brands out there for that too.
 One of the best perks of a dual monitor setup is the ability to place things into full screen on that monitor, as opposed to trying to divvy up space on one large monitor.
 This can be helpful if you want to watch and play, or chat and watch, or any combination of multitasking, especially because most games need at least one full monitor to function.